Mobil’s High-Flying Trademark

-The Pegasus trademark would prove to be a more enduring image.
+The Pegasus trademark proved to be a more enduring image.
 In Greek mythology, Pegasus – a winged horse – carried thunderbolts for Zeus.
 By 1931 growth of the automobile industry expanded the Vacuum Oil product lineup to include Pegasus Spirits and Mobilgas – later simplified to Mobil.

 When Standard Oil of New York and Vacuum Oil combine to form Socony-Vacuum Oil Company, the new company adopted the familiar winged trademark, as does an affiliate, Magnolia Petroleum.